TejaswiniBonam/react-js/theory/misc.md

 * Your React application begins at a “root” component.
 Usually, it is created automatically when you start a new project.

+* * Objects are not valid as React child